 Calls for Submissions

-Please note that we will be adding various calls for
+We will be adding various calls for

 submissions as we go, with special attention to Texas

-publishers.
 We will also be on the lookout for publication

 opportunities that are unusual or just plain fun.